-History St Giles was built during the 17th Century, and is the permanent home of the Earls of Shaftesbury.
+History St Giles was built during the 17th Century, and is the permanent home to the Earls of Shaftesbury.
 However, the site is a bricolage of both 16th century and 15th century elements.
-During the 18th and 19th centuries the estate thrived and visited by the Prince and Princess of Wales in 1907.
+During the 18th and 19th centuries, the estate thrived and visited by the Prince and Princess of Wales in 1907.
 During the First World War, part of the house became a hospital for the wounded and then became a small girls school.
-Too expensive to upkeep, and combined with numerous family tragedies the house fell into disrepair after the Second World War, the most recent Earl of Shaftesbury Nicholas, has undertaken a large renovation since 2010 to which the beautiful house now remains in all its glory and still retains plenty of its original character and history.
+The most recent Earl of Shaftesbury Nicholas, has undertaken a large renovation since 2010 to which the beautiful house now remains in all its glory and retains plenty of its original character and history.
 The stylish renovation has won several awards.